 The methods of geometric group theory have also had extraordinary success outside of mathematics, with Carlsson’s development of persistent homology in topological data analysis, Ghrist’s applications of braid groups in robotics, and recent exciting applications of graph braid groups in topological quantum computing by Maciazek et al.

 My research focuses on non-positive curvature in groups.
 I am especially interested in graph braid groups, as well as hierarchical hyperbolicity, which is a tool to study groups from a geometric point of view by exploiting patterns of hyperbolic behaviour occurring within them.
-Recently, I have been studying random quotients of hierarchically hyperbolic groups and using cube complexes to study non-positive curvature in graph braid groups.
+My latest research includes studying random quotients of hierarchically hyperbolic groups and using cube complexes to study non-positive curvature in graph braid groups.
 I have also written code to implement algorithms detailed in my paper on graph braid groups.
 For example, I have written a program that computes free splittings of graph braid groups and, joint with Tomasz Maciazek, a program that computes presentations of graph braid groups.

 A copy of my research statement is available here.